Hartecky/xml-snp-parser/README.md

 - Strandness - __rsOrientToChrom__ tag

 and many more, but these above are in our fields of interests.
-This repo contains a set of 20 genes in different XML files, some SNPs of this genes contributes to the development of Alzheimer's disease
+This repo contains a database direcotory, which is a set of 20 genes in different XML files, some SNPs of this genes contributes to the development of Alzheimer's disease.
+The database directory can be extended with another gene files.

 ## Runnning script